hrahman12/Deep-Learning-for-Neurodegenerative-Disorders/README.md

 # Deep-Learning-for-Neurodegenerative-Disorders
-Here we are creatint a DNN for finding Glycine Inhibitors from ChEMBL.
+Here we are create a DNN for finding Glycine Inhibitors from ChEMBL.